How to Find the Best Dive and Snorkel Mask for Mustache and Beard

 Is there a pair of snorkel goggles for beards and mustaches that works?

 The first option is that you shave.
 Simple as that… Problem solved… Just kidding.
 While this is a solution it’s most likely not the one you had in mind.

 What are the different options for diving and snorkeling with a mustache?

-In short, you have a few different solutions for both snorkeling and scuba diving.
+In short, you have a few different solutions for both snorkeling and diving.
 We’ll highlight them in detail below but if you’re in a hurry, here’s what you can do:

-- Shave before you dive
+- Use your razor right before you dive

 - Use a full-face mask for either snorkeling and/or scuba diving